-Motor fuels taxes fell by 3.8% in fiscal 2017, largely reflecting a decline in the diesel fuels tax component as gasoline taxes modestly increased.
+Motor fuels taxes were essentially flat in fiscal 2018, largely reflecting flat performance in the gasoline tax.
 Going forward, the state forecasts relatively flat to declining collections through fiscal 2022.
-Motor vehicle receipts also fell, by 3.4%, in fiscal 2017 and the state has forecast essentially flat performance over the forecast period.
+Motor vehicle receipts grew by 4% in fiscal 2018 and the state has forecast essentially flat performance over the forecast period.

 The oil company tax is more volatile, as it reflects broader crude oil price trends.
-The tax has fallen for three consecutive years, from fiscal 2015 through 2017, although it is expected to grow rapidly in fiscal 2018 and beyond with forecast gains in oil prices.
-The portion of the general statewide sales tax deposited to the STF is currently forecast to grow to \$323 million in fiscal 2018, up from \$109 million in fiscal 2016.
-The allocation of new motor vehicle sales taxes to the STF beginning in fiscal 2021 will serve to further boost this revenue source.
-The state's forecast for fiscal 2022 projects sales tax revenue as a close equal component of the STF (\$501 million) compared to the motor fuels tax (\$498 million).
+The tax fell for three consecutive years, from fiscal 2015 through 2017, but grew rapidly in fiscal 2018 with gains in oil prices.
+General statewide sales tax deposited to the STF was approximately \$328 million and is currently forecast to grow to \$632 million in fiscal 2022 due to the additional phase-in.
+The state's forecast for fiscal 2022 projects sales tax revenue as a larger component of the STF (\$632 million) compared to the motor fuels tax (\$495 million).

-Fiscal 2017 STF revenues increased 3.1% overall due to the sales tax deposit, more than offsetting declines in the majority of revenue sources.
-Fiscal 2017 ended with a cumulative fund surplus of \$97.6 million, or about 7% of net revenues.
-Pledged revenues covered combined outstanding fiscal 2017 senior and second lien debt service by 2.6x.
-Including the current sale, Fitch calculates that fiscal 2017 pledged revenues cover projected MADS in fiscal 2019 by 2.4x.
+Fiscal 2018 estimated STF revenues increased 17% overall due to the sales tax deposit.
+Fiscal 2018 is estimated to have ended with a cumulative fund surplus of \$229 million.
+Pledged revenues covered combined outstanding fiscal 2018 senior and second lien debt service by 2.8x.
+Including the current sale, Fitch calculates that fiscal 2018 pledged revenues cover projected MADS in fiscal 2021 by 2.6x.

 The state's multi-year forecast assumes annual bond issuance through fiscal 2022.
 Based on these assumptions and the increasing deposits of sales tax revenue, annual coverage of outstanding senior and second lien bonds would equal 2.4x in fiscal 2022.
-Over the forecast period through fiscal 2022, pledged revenues would grow at an average pace of 5.7% annually given the phase-in of newly pledged revenues.
+Over the period of fiscal 2019 through fiscal 2022, pledged revenues are forecast to grow at an average pace of 5% annually given the phase-in of newly pledged revenues.